corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/corda-firewall-configuration-fields.md

 At the same level of priority, it is random which instance wins the leader election.
 If a `bridge` instance dies another will have the opportunity to become master in instead.

 ### haTopic
 Sets the zookeeper topic that the nodes used in resolving the election and must be the same for all `bridge` instances competing for master status.
-This is available to allow a single zookeeper cluster to be reused with multiple sets of `bridges` (e.g. in test environments).
+This is available to allow a single zookeeper cluster to be reused with multiple sets of `bridges` (for example, in test environments).

 The default value is `bridge/ha` and would not normally need to be changed if the cluster is not shared.